mirzaakhena/sse/README.md

-## How to test both server and client?
+## How to run both server and client?
 You can try run the code by open a 3 console.

 First console run the server